lsymds/Filesystem/docs/basic-usage.md

 ## Installation

 Installation of the project is quick and easy thanks to the NuGet package manager.
-Search for `Baseline.Filesystem` and install the `Baseline.Filesystem` package.
+Search for `LSymds.Filesystem` and install the `LSymds.Filesystem` package.
 This package includes all of the default adapters as well as support for dependency injection via the `Microsoft.Extensions.DependencyInjection` package.

 ## Configuring